 Studying at university requires you to pay for your tuition and cover your living expenses.
 However, financial support is available.
 Learn more about the loans and grants available from the government and other providers for UK, EU and international students; plus the wide variety of scholarships available at the University.

-Student Finance Explained Video: Click Here
+Student Finance England Video: Click Here

-This new state-of-the-art facility, along with its sister laboratories CTL Biolabs and CTL Engineering, is designed to support the latest methods in laboratory teaching in STEM subjects across the University.
+This state-of-the-art facility, along with it's sister laboratories CTL Biolabs and CTL Engineering, is designed to support the latest methods in laboratory teaching in STEM subjects across the University.
 Collectively, these laboratories will allow you to benefit from transformational teaching in spaces designed to encourage and facilitate collaborative and inter-disciplinary working.

 The Birmingham Institute of Forest Research (BIFoR)